Gagan-Ganapathi/Gagan-Ganapathi/README.md

 👋 Hi, I'm Gagan Ganapathi

-💻 Software Developer | Backend Engineer | Aspiring AI Engineer 🚀 Passionate about building scalable systems, microservices, and intelligent applications
+💻 Software Developer | Backend Engineer | Gen AI Enthusiast 🚀 Passionate about building scalable systems, microservices, and intelligent applications
 ## 🚀 About Me
 🔭 Currently working at UST as a Software Developer